 Desert Daze 2017 features some of the biggest headliners in the event’s history.
 Spaceland, Moonblock and Knitting Factory Entertainment are the three powerhouse promoters behind Desert Daze in Indio.

 The festival holds a lot of promise with top entertainers and some new aspects to the well-attended event.
-With headliners like Iggy Pop, Courtney Barnett and Kurt Vile, Spiritualized, John Cale, Eagles of Death Metal and Ty Segall, Desert Daze 2017 will be one of the biggest collection of rockers to assemble under the Joshua Tree skies.
+With headliners like Iggy Pop, Courtney Barnett and Kurt Vile, Spiritualized, John Cale and Eagles of Death Metal, Desert Daze 2017 will be one of the biggest collection of rockers to assemble under the Joshua Tree skies.